Trailer Hitch Failure Truck Accident Attorney

 What is a Trailer Hitch?

 A trailer hitch is a device used to connect a trailer to the back of a vehicle.
 It provides the stability and strength necessary to pull a trailer or load.

 Most vehicles can be fitted with a trailer hitch.
 Cars, SUVs, and trucks can accommodate a trailer hitch in some form or another.
 There are also dedicated trailer hitches for specific types of vehicles, such as minivans, vans, and motorcycles.
 The type of vehicle you have will determine the type and size of trailer hitch you need to safely pull your load.

 Located on the Back of the Truck Cab

 Trailer hitches typically consist of a ball mount, pin, clip, or locking mechanism that must be securely attached to ensure safe travel.
 Different trailer hitches are available for different purposes and weights, so it's important to choose the correct one for the job.

 A Failing Hitch: Mechanical or Defective Hitch Failure

-When a hitch fails on a vehicle or trailer being towed, the results can be catastrophic with serious injuries and fatalities.
-In some cases, a hitch failure can be the result of a defective design, improper installation or driver inexperience.
+When a hitch fails on a vehicle or trailer being towed, the results can be catastrophic, with severe injuries and fatalities.
+Sometimes, a runaway trailer can result from a defective design, improper installation, or driver inexperience.

-- Manufacturing or design defect
+- Hitch defects during manufacturing or design

-- Malfunctioning locking mechanism
+- Faulty hitch-locking mechanism